jfilby/nexus/README.md

 This works by defining UIs using the DocUI SDK in a web-service which communicates with your Flutter app using JSON-encoded information.

-Nexus has an ORM that generates data object SQL and data access Nim source files.
+Nexus has an ORM that generates SQL DDL (data definitions) and data access Nim source files.
 There's an option to generate cached data access files in addition to the regular data access files.

 Example Application